Sure Dividend

 Valuation & Expected Returns

-We expect Hormel to generate an adjusted EPS of $1.90 for fiscal 2023.
-Based on this, the stock trades for a price-to-earnings ratio of 23.8.
-This is well above Hormel’s 10-year average price-to-earnings ratio.
+We expect Hormel to generate an adjusted EPS of $1.67 for fiscal 2025.
+Based on this, the stock trades for a price-to-earnings ratio of 18.3.
+This is below Hormel’s 10-year average price-to-earnings ratio.
 We view fair value for Hormel at a P/E of 22.

-As a result, it appears Hormel is overvalued.
-If the P/E retraces to 22 over the next five years, it would reduce annual returns by 1.6% per year.
+As a result, Hormel appears to be undervalued right now.
+If the P/E expands to 22 over the next five years, it would increase annual returns by 3.2% per year for the next five years.

-The company’s dividend is very safe and will almost certainly continue to grow for many years, but given that the total return profile is not great, we rate Hormel a Hold.
+The company’s dividend is very safe and will almost certainly continue to grow for many years.
+Given that the total return profile is over 10% annualized, we rate Hormel stock a buy.

 Final Thoughts

 Hormel has paid consecutive quarterly dividends without interruption since it became a public company in 1928.
-It has established one of the longest streaks of dividend increases in the market, and it is a Dividend King.
+It has established one of the longest market dividend increases streaks, and it is a Dividend King.

-Consumer staples stocks, particularly food companies with strong brands, enjoy steady demand and pricing power.
-There is no question that Hormel has a strong business with a high-quality brand portfolio.
+Consumer staples stocks enjoy steady demand and pricing power, particularly food companies with strong brands.
+Hormel has a strong business with a high-quality brand portfolio.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: